StackVista/stackstate-docs/configure/topology/component_actions.md

 ## What is a Component Action?

 A Component Action is a script that can be executed for components bound to that script with an [STQL query](../../develop/reference/stql_reference.md).
-A Component Action consists of a unique name that is case-sensitive, an STQL bind that selects components, and a script that determines the action's behavior.
+A Component Action consists of a unique name that's case-sensitive, an STQL bind that selects components, and a script that determines the action's behavior.
 There are also optional fields for providing a description and an Identifier.

 ## Component Actions in use